Yoga for Schools

 Yoga for Pre-Schools

 During classes for pre-school age children, we may embark on a magical adventure around the world, to the farm, zoo, park, space, beach etc, igniting imaginations and exploring movement in a fun and expressive way.
-We use bright, interactive and colourful props, favourite stories, rhymes, songs, play and games to engage the children.
+We use bright, interactive and colourful props, favourite stories, rhymes, songs, sensory play and games to engage the children.
 We practice a variety of breathing exercises; yoga poses and we encourage quiet time with some relaxation.
 Yoga and mindfulness classes fit in with the early year's foundation stage curriculum and can be personalised to any relevant topic or theme.

 Yoga for Schools